jornamon/mp-sdcard-littleFS/TEST_RESULTS.md

 I tested it on a ESP32-S3 (8MB of PSRAM), with an "*integrated*" SPI SD card breakout like [this one](https://www.adafruit.com/product/4899) running micropython v1.22.0-preview.1.g523284777.

+> **UNITS:** Speeds are in KB/s, cache size is number of 512-byte blocks, and RA is also the number of 512-byte blocks to read ahead.

 ## Results

 ### Cache size